 Paralegal Classroom programs:

-The Paralegal Classroom Certificate, taught by practicing attorneys, is offered on Duke’s campus in Durham, NC.
+The Paralegal Classroom Certificate, taught by practicing attorneys, is offered virtually through Zoom.
 This NC Bar Qualified certificate program is designed for individuals who are seeking to reengineer a career change and their skill-set for a successful transition into the paralegal.
 This certificate program is a comprehensive course of study designed to train students in the aspects of the profession most in demand and desired by attorneys.

 Convenient for the working adult, this traditional five-month classroom program meets several evenings a week and occasional Saturdays, and it is offered each year in the spring and fall.

-Students who complete program requirements in the fall, spring, or summer sessions will be awarded a certificate of completion from Duke University Continuing Studies and will be eligible to apply for the State of NC Paralegal certification
+Students who complete program requirements in the fall or spring sessions will be awarded a certificate of completion from Duke University Continuing Studies and will be eligible to apply for the State of NC Paralegal certification

 Paralegal Online program